 We will keep this under review, and so it will be a ‘fluid’ policy, depending on how the coronavirus situation develops.
 We will of course let residents know if this changes.

+No, you cannot socialise with anyone outside your household (flat) this includes other people in halls.
 Following the latest UK Government guidance, we are unable to permit any gatherings in the halls – this means that you cannot go into anyone else’s flat to work or socialise.

 Parties have never been permitted in halls but have now been openly prohibited by the government, and so it is exceptionally important that this rule is adhered to now, as parties are not conducive to social distancing and are likely to promote the spread of coronavirus.